balakreshnan/Samples2021/ADF/adfmultijoin.md

 ## Steps

+- Data is available in data folder
+- there should be 5 folder
+    - fact
+    - dimcountryname
+    - dimRace
+    - dimsex
+    - dimstate
 - First create a pipeline
 - Create a New data flow
 - connect to fact first as source